In the nick of time

 What's the meaning of the phrase 'In the nick of time'?

 Just in time; at the precise moment.

 The English language gives us the opportunity to be 'in' many things - the doldrums, the offing, the pink; we can even be down in the dumps.
 With all of these expressions it is pretty easy to see what they refer to, but what or where is the 'nick of time'?
-It may not be immediately obvious what the nick of time is, but we do know what it means to be in it, i.e. arriving at the last propitious moment.
+It may not be immediately obvious what the nick of time is, but we do know what it means to be in it, that is, arriving at the last propitious moment.
 Prior to the 16th century there was another expression used to convey that meaning - 'pudding time'.
-This relates to the fact that pudding was the dish served first at mediaeval mealtimes.
+This relates to the fact that pudding was the dish served first at medieval mealtimes.
 To arrive at pudding time was to arrive at the start of the meal, just in time to eat.
 Pudding was then a savoury dish - a form of sausage or haggis (see also the proof is in the pudding).
-Pudding time is first referred to in print in John Heywood's invaluable glossary A dialogue conteinyng the nomber in effect of all the prouerbes in the Englishe tongue, 1546:
+Pudding time is first referred to in print in John Heywood's important glossary A Dialogue conteinyng the nomber in effect of all the Prouerbes in the Englishe tongue, 1546:

 This geare comth euen in puddyng time ryghtly.